C4-rL/C4-rL/README.md

-I'm Carl, taking Bachelor of Science Information Technology.
+I am taking Bachelor of Science Information Technology.
 Currently learning Programming Languages, C++ in particular.
-I'd love to know if you can give me some tips on how can I code efficiently.
+I would love to know if you can give me some tips on how can I code efficiently.